Stephen Bothwell

 Salve!
 My name is Stephen Bothwell, and I am a researcher whose interests are at the intersection of both the ancient and the modern.
 In particular, I study the application of techniques in natural language processing (NLP) to ancient languages.
 I am invested in unifying linguistic ideas and modern computational (e.g., neural) techniques.

-Currently, I am a fifth-year graduate student in the NLP Group at the University of Notre Dame.
-I am advised by Dr. David Chiang, and I work on projects pertaining to linguistic attributes at a variety of granularities.
-One line of work concerns the derivation of phonological rules in historical linguistics, striving to add interpretability to derived systems of ancestor and descendant language forms through the determination of rules.
-Another line of work explores stylistics, attempting to pin down and capture the notion of rhetorical parallelism.
+Currently, I am a sixth-year graduate student in the NLP Group at the University of Notre Dame.
+I am advised by Dr. David Chiang, and I work on projects pertaining to language at various granularities.
+One line of work concerns the derivation of sound laws in historical linguistics, striving to add interpretability to derived systems of ancestor and descendant language forms through the determination of rules.
+Another line of work explores stylistics, attempting to computationally detect and analyze rhetorical devices like rhythm and parallelism.

 University of Notre Dame